OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

 );

--- add a trigger so that when a group is deleted, the associated authn_subject is deleted too -- add a trigger so that when an user is deleted, the associated authn_subject is deleted too
+-- add a trigger so that when a group is deleted, the associated authn_subject is deleted too -- add a trigger so that when a user is deleted, the associated authn_subject is deleted too

 create table authn_group_membership(
   user   bigint references auth_user  on delete cascade not null,